-Allocation of the units of the APBP relating to Crown Partners Fund commenced in 2015 and will continue until the expiration of the investment fund's term in 2025, with 50% of performance fees recognized by Crown Partners Fund allocated to employees.
+Allocation of the units of the APBP relating to Crown Partners Fund commenced in 2015 and will continue until 2021, with 50% of performance fees recognized by Crown Partners Fund allocated to employees.

 Allocation of the units of the APBP relating to Crown Power Fund commenced in 2019 and will continue until the expiration of the investment fund's term in 2026, subject to annual one-year extensions, with 50% of performance fees recognized by Crown Power Fund allocated to employees.